Fantom-foundation/go-ethereum-sonic/README.md

 $ geth --goerli console
 ```

-The `console` subcommand has the same meaning as above and is equally
+The `console` subcomand has the same meaning as above and is equally
 useful on the testnet too.

 Specifying the `--goerli` flag, however, will reconfigure your `geth` instance a bit: